 - · Aberdeen Union Street,

 - · Aberdeen Wellington Road,

-- Dundee Lochee Road.
+- Dundee Lochee Road,

 - Dundee Seagate,

-- · Edinburgh St John's Road,
+- · Edinburgh St Johns Road,

 - Glasgow Kerbside (Hope Street),

-- N Lanarkshire Chapelhall,
+- North Lanarkshire Chapelhall,

 - Perth Atholl.

-Figure 4.3 shows the trend plots.
-As with the previous years, all eight sites show highly significant decreasing trends (at the 0.001 level).
+Figure 4.3 shows the trend plots for these sites from 2013 to 2022.
+As with the previous years' reports, all eight sites show statistically highly significant decreasing trends.

-Trends over the most recent five complete years, 2017-2021, have also been examined for these sites.
-These are shown in Figure 4.4.
-Comparing the 10-year and five-year trends, the patterns are similar in that they all have decreasing trends but of varying significance.
-At all sites, the decreasing trend has become greater in magnitude over the past five years compared to the past 10.
+Trends over the most recent five complete years, 2018 - 2022, have also been examined for these sites (Figure 4.4).
+Comparing the 10-year and five-year trends, the patterns are similar with statistically highly significant decreasing trends .
+Notably, for the Aberdeen and Dundee sites, the decreasing trend has become greater in magnitude over the past five years.